Deathcrusher/OnionChat/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact 📧
-For issues or suggestions, open a GitHub issue or contact the maintainer at `<your-email>`.
+For issues or suggestions, open a GitHub issue or contact the maintainer